Table of Contents

 The Negative Impacts: Habitat Loss, Pollution, and Disturbance

-The cumulative effect of these pressures is a decline in ecosystem health, resilience, and biodiversity.
-In some overdeveloped areas, water quality has deteriorated so severely that beach closures have become common, damaging the very tourism industry that caused the problem.
+The cumulative effect of these pressures is a marked decline in ecosystem health, resilience, and biodiversity.
+In some heavily developed areas, coastal water quality has deteriorated to the point of beach closures, negatively impacting both the environment and the tourism economy.

 Conservation Strategies for a Sustainable Future